“There’s a sunrise and a sunset every single day, and they’re absolutely free. Don’t miss so many of them.” – Jo Watson

 7. Bring a cooler, plan your meals

-May this should be my No. 1 tip if you’re trying to stick to a budget.
+This should probably be my No. 1 tip if you’re trying to stick to a budget.
 Besides lodging, food is probably the biggest expense if you stay overnight.
 Most of the restaurants have their menus online or outside the door so you don’t walk in or out with sticker shock.
 You can figure an easy $50 to $100 per dinner with two entrées, a couple cocktails (or dessert), and tip.

 Thankfully, we don’t eat a lot and can get by on two meals a day or snacks throughout the day and a nice dinner.
 The alcoholic drinks are another budget buster, especially if you like mixed or tropical drinks like rum runners!
 Many of the B&B’s offer breakfast, but some have scaled back and served grab-and-go items since COVID.